Ford, H. (2022) Writing the Revolution: Wikipedia and the Survival of Facts in the Digital Age, MIT Press.

 Peer reviewed articles and book chapters

-Ford, H. and Hutchinson, J. (in press) Newsbots that mediate journalist and audience relationships.
+Ford, H. and Hutchinson, J. (2019) Newsbots that mediate journalist and audience relationships.
 Digital Journalism.
-Taylor and Francis.

-Sorensen, L., Ford, H., Al-Saqaf, W., Bosch, T. & Voltmer, K. (2018) (In press) Dialogue of the Deaf: Listening on Twitter and Democratic Responsiveness during the 2015 South African State of the Nation Address.
+Sorensen, L., Ford, H., Al-Saqaf, W., Bosch, T. & Voltmer, K. (2019) Dialogue of the Deaf: Listening on Twitter and Democratic Responsiveness during the 2015 South African State of the Nation Address.
 Media, Communication and the Struggle for Democratic Change: Contested Transitions in the New Media Age.
-Basingstoke: Palgrave Macmillan. [pre-print]
+Basingstoke: Palgrave Macmillan. [pre-print] [published version]

 Ford, H., Pensa, I., Devouard, F., Pucciarelli, M., Botturi, L. (2018) Beyond notification: Filling gaps in peer production projects.
 New Media & Society.
-Sage Publishing. [authors’ pre-print] [published version]
+Sage Publishing. [pre-print] [published version]

 Ford, H. (2017) The search for Wikipedia’s edges.
 In L. Hjorth, H. Horst, A. Galloway, G. Bell (Eds), Routledge Companion to Digital Ethnography.
-Routledge.
-[Amazon]
+Routledge. [published version]